 The payload consists of RAM memory to be tested, a solid state radiation detector, a crystal video receiver and a GPS unit.

 EagleSat was selected in 2013 for launch with NASA’s ELaNa program.
+It was launched on the ELaNa-14 mission.

 |Type / Application:||Education|